fdel-ux64/fish-config/README.md

 ---

 ### `generate_password`
-Generate a secured password using pwgen, prompt for password length and number of passwords to generate
+Generate a secured password using pwgen, prompt for password length and number of passwords to generate if not provided.
+If pwgen is not installed, will print an error message and exit.

 **Installation:**